 - Written summary documenting academic achievements and extracurricular activities that reflect the spirit and goals of D.A.R.E.

-- Written summary documenting current role with the Youth Advisory Board
+- Written summary documenting current role with the Youth Advisory Board and projects completed

 - Official sealed transcript of grades and scholastic scores